 The label tells us each capsule has 80 mg of caffeine.
 So, 2 capsules have 160 mg of caffeine.

 The Plexus website lists a bottle at $46.95 if you purchase it only once.
 If you sign up for reoccurring orders, the cost is $39.95.

 Plexus MetaBurn comes with a 60-day money-back guarantee.
 The same is true for all Plexus Supplements too.

 6. Is MetaBurn Vegan?

 The Plexus Slim website says MetaBurn is 100% vegetarian.
-Vegetarian may not be the same as vegan.
-MetaBurn is also non-GMO and gluten free.
+Vegetarians may not be the same as vegan.
+MetaBurn is also non-GMO and gluten-free.

 7. Before and After Pictures